pelamfi/whatsapp-archive-browse/README.md

     - `index.html` - showing the chat name and links to per year `.html` files
     - `browseability-generator.css` - a copy of the .css to make the directory stand alone
     - `YYYY.html` - a per year HTML file for years for which chat messages exist for this chat

+# Misc TODOs / Ideas

+- Use uv
+- Use ruff